vuejs/v2.vuejs.org/src/guide/migration.md

 ### `transition` Attribute <sup>deprecated</sup>

 Vue's transition system has changed quite drastically and now uses `<transition>` and `<transition-group>` wrapper elements, rather than the `transition` attribute.
-It's recommended to to read the new [Transitions guide](transitions.html) to learn more.
+It's recommended to read the new [Transitions guide](transitions.html) to learn more.

 {% raw %}
 <div class="upgrade-path">